Bundesliga: Hansi Flick is perfect for Bayern Munich, but not just because of the football | DW | 04.04.2020

 "Hansi has been loyal and disciplined, that is a quality," he said.
 "Football is facing great challenges, we believe that Hansi is the right head coach for this time."

-Oliver Kahn, who is being groomed to succeed Karl-Heinz Rummenigge as Bayern CEO, echoed those sentiments too, suggesting that Flick's long-term association with Bayern also made him a palatable choice.
+Oliver Kahn, who is being groomed to succeed Karl-Heinz Rummenigge as Bayern CEO, also echoed those sentiments, suggesting that Flick's long-term association with Bayern also made him a palatable choice.

 "It is important for Bayern that a coach also understands the philosophy of the club," he said.
 "Hansi was a player at Bayern, he was assistant coach, now he is permanently head coach.
 Hansi knows the mentality of the club, he knows that Bayern is measured by maximum success and I am pleased that we can now develop our ideas together with him in the coming years."